bartoszlenar/Validot/.github/README.md

 var result = validator.Validate(model);
 ```

 The [result](../docs/DOCUMENTATION.md#result) object contains all information about the [errors](../docs/DOCUMENTATION.md#error-output).
-Without retriggering the validation process, you can extract the desired form of output.
+Without retriggering the validation process, you can extract the desired form of an output.

 ``` csharp
 result.AnyErrors; // bool flag: